You pushed your website live and started driving traffic to key landing pages.

 The visitor can either select their mattress size upfront or do this later in the process.
 Similar to Shopify’s signup process, this encourages the initial action and gets the visitor engaged in the process.

 Notice the CTA language used.
 “Shop now” makes the visitor feel like this is a process where you’ll select your specific mattress.
-It also separates the experience away from “Buy now” which would potentially discourage some visitors from clicking through.
+It also separates the experience away from “Buy now” which would potentially discourage some new customers from clicking through.

 Tuft & Needle chose to highlight their alternative payment method (and approximate cost per month) upfront.
 This is a great way to share your payment capabilities and open up to a much broader audience.